Savvythelegend/PGDocs/docs/connection_pooling.md

 `9127` of each pod running PgBouncer and also provides metrics related to the Go runtime (with the prefix `go_*`).

-!!!
-Info
+:::info
 You can inspect the exported metrics on a pod running PgBouncer.
-For instructions, see [How to inspect the exported metrics](monitoring.md/#how-to-inspect-the-exported-metrics).
+For instructions, see
+    [How to inspect the exported metrics](monitoring.md/#how-to-inspect-the-exported-metrics).
     Make sure that you use the correct IP and the `9127` port.